Tw1sm/RITM/README.md

 ## Example
 ![](.github/example.png)

-I highly recommend specifying a domain controller to roast with `--dc-ip`
+- I highly recommend specifying a domain controller to roast with `--dc-ip`
+- If target(s) and DC are on same subnet, set the DC's IP with `--gateway`/`-g`

 ## Development
 RITM uses Poetry to manage dependencies.
 Install from source and setup for development with: